Distinct distances on algebraic curves in the plane: Preliminaries

 \begin{theorem}[B\'ezout's inequality] Two algebraic curves in $\RR^2$ with degrees $d_1$ and $d_2$ have at most $d_1\cdot d_2$ intersection points, unless they have a common component. \end{theorem}

 Although our objects of study are curves in the plane, our proofs involve curves in higher dimensions.
-Specifically, we encounter curves that are zero sets in $\RR^4$ of three polynomials.
-To analyze these real curves, we also consider the complex curves defined by the same equations.
+Specifically, we encounter curves in $\RR^4$ that are zero sets of three polynomials.
+To analyze these real curves, we also consider complex zero sets.